PV3D: A 3D Generative Model for Portrait Video Generation: Reproducibility Statement

 \section{Reproducibility Statement}

 To ensure reproducibility, we describe the implementation details in Appendix.~\ref{appendix:details}.
 The dataset preprocessing steps are introduced thoroughly in Appendix.~\ref{appendix:process}, including video sources, training data balance, face video alignment pipeline, and camera pose estimation approach.
-Our code and models are released at the \href{https://showlab.github.io/pv3d/}{project page}.
+Our code and models are publicly available at \href{https://showlab.github.io/pv3d}{https://showlab.github.io/pv3d}.